-Safety reporting for the trial will commence once the first participant is consented; and will end 12 months after the last participant has received the first dose of an IMP for SAEs and Adverse Events of Special Interest (AESI)s.
+Safety reporting for the trial will commence once the first participant is consented; and will end when the last participants has completed their last study visit SAEs and Adverse Events of Special Interest (AESI)s.

-For individual participants the reporting period begins when they are consented, in person, at the V1 visit, and ends 12 months after the first dose of vaccine for SAE's and AESI's.
+For individual participants the reporting period begins when they are consented, in person, at the V1 visit, and ends once they have completed the last study visit (V7) for SAE's and AESI's.